bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

   }
 {% endhighlight %}

-And you can use it to create memoized React functions like this:
+You can use `memoizeReact` to create memoized React functions like this:

 {% highlight javascript %}
 Yome.drawWindowMem = Yome.memoizeReact(Yome.drawWindow);
 {% endhighlight %}

-Now the `drawWindowMem` function will only be executed when the arguments have changed value.
+Now the `drawWindow` function will only be executed when the arguments to `drawWindowMem` have changed value.

-This simple memoize pattern can extend this purely functional approach to creating front end React applications quite far.
+This simple memoize pattern can extend this purely functional approach much farther quite far.

 **Those other cases**

-There are other cases when you need to break out and create custom react elements, objects and such.
-I'm not saying that these techniques are bad, I'm just saying that I think folks turn to them to early and too often and are perhaps creating more complexity than they need to.
+There are other cases when you need to break out and create custom React elements, objects and such.
+I'm not saying that these techniques are bad, I'm just saying that I think folks turn to them too early and too often and are perhaps creating more complexity than they need to.

 ### Thanks!